rayhanmp/unwind-app/README.md

     % eas build --profile development --platform android

-After the build is done, the CLI will ask you to install the application in your Android emulator.
-Alternatively, you can also download the .apk through their site.
-If you choose to run it using Android emulator, then boot up the emulated device, then run:
+After the build is done, download the .apk through their site and install it on your device.
+Alternatively, you can follow the on-screen instructions to open the app in an emulator by typing:

     % npm expo

-Press `a` to open it in the emulator.
+Then press `a` to open it in the emulator.
 Done.

-## Tech Stack
+## Tech stack
-- React Native
-- Expo
-- Firebase
-- React Native Paper
+<a name="techstack"></a>
+- **React Native**: The core framework for building the app.
+- **Expo**: Simplifies the development and deployment process.
+- **Firebase**: Handles authentication, database storage, and cloud functions.
+- **React Native Paper**: Provides a consistent and customizable UI component library.

 ## Contributors
 <a name="contributors"></a>